 ♥ ♥ ♥

-to the eBookstore of your choice!
+Win a $50 gift certificate to the ebook retailer of your choice!

 Take a quick read of the featured Jewel of Historical Romance

 Want more?
 You got it!

 Once you’ve answered the two questions you can earn additional entries by

 liking our Facebook pages and/or tweeting about the contest.

 Jill Barnett was born and raised in Southern California, in the kind of idyllic coastal town the Beach Boys made famous.
 A gap in jobs in her mid-thirties sent Jill back to college and working toward her Masters degree.
 But the gift of a baby daughter (something Jill had been told she could never have) changed everything.
 Jill quit school to rethink her choices and concentrate on family, something she has never regretted.
 Always an avid reader, she had been working on a novel.
 She set work writing and two years after she quit school, she sold her first novel.